 - ½ teaspoon baking powder

-To a food processor add all the sugar cookie dough ingredients (coconut flour, cornstarch sugar, butter, egg, vanilla, baking powder, and salt.
+- To a food processor add all the sugar cookie dough ingredients (coconut flour, cornstarch, sugar, melted butter, eggs, vanilla, baking powder, and salt.

-Place the chilled dough between 2 parchment paper sheets and roll it out to about ⅛-inch thickness or preferred thickness.
+- Place the dough between 2 parchment paper sheets and roll it out to about ⅛-inch thickness or preferred thickness.